Cyber Coverage Explained: Contingent Business Interruption

-Today we start with Contingent Business Interruption (also known as dependent business interruption in some forms): coverage for insured losses stemming from business interruption caused by interrupted or degraded service from a third-party service provider.
+Today we're discussing Contingent Business Interruption (also known as dependent business interruption in some forms): coverage for insured losses stemming from business interruption caused by interrupted or degraded service from a third-party service provider.

 For a basic claim scenario, think of your client, an online retailer, whose website was inaccessible in some parts of the country for several hours due to an outage at their outsourced web hosting provider.
 In this case, if your client has contingent business interruption coverage, they may be eligible for a claim.